WarpBuilds/warpbuild-agent/pkg/warpbuild/docs/CommonsRunnerInstanceAllocationDetails.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetGhRunnerApplicationDetails

+`func (o *CommonsRunnerInstanceAllocationDetails) GetGhRunnerApplicationDetails() CommonsGithubRunnerApplicationDetails`

+GetGhRunnerApplicationDetails returns the GhRunnerApplicationDetails field if non-nil, zero value otherwise.

+### GetGhRunnerApplicationDetailsOk

+`func (o *CommonsRunnerInstanceAllocationDetails) GetGhRunnerApplicationDetailsOk() (*CommonsGithubRunnerApplicationDetails, bool)`

+GetGhRunnerApplicationDetailsOk returns a tuple with the GhRunnerApplicationDetails field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetGhRunnerApplicationDetails

+`func (o *CommonsRunnerInstanceAllocationDetails) SetGhRunnerApplicationDetails(v CommonsGithubRunnerApplicationDetails)`

+SetGhRunnerApplicationDetails sets GhRunnerApplicationDetails field to given value.

+### HasGhRunnerApplicationDetails

+`func (o *CommonsRunnerInstanceAllocationDetails) HasGhRunnerApplicationDetails() bool`

+HasGhRunnerApplicationDetails returns a boolean if a field has been set.

-### GetRunnerApplicationDetails
+### GetRunnerApplication

-`func (o *CommonsRunnerInstanceAllocationDetails) GetRunnerApplicationDetails() map[string]interface{}`
+`func (o *CommonsRunnerInstanceAllocationDetails) GetRunnerApplication() string`

-GetRunnerApplicationDetails returns the RunnerApplicationDetails field if non-nil, zero value otherwise.
+GetRunnerApplication returns the RunnerApplication field if non-nil, zero value otherwise.

-### GetRunnerApplicationDetailsOk
+### GetRunnerApplicationOk

-`func (o *CommonsRunnerInstanceAllocationDetails) GetRunnerApplicationDetailsOk() (*map[string]interface{}, bool)`
+`func (o *CommonsRunnerInstanceAllocationDetails) GetRunnerApplicationOk() (*string, bool)`

-GetRunnerApplicationDetailsOk returns a tuple with the RunnerApplicationDetails field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetRunnerApplicationOk returns a tuple with the RunnerApplication field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRunnerApplicationDetails
+### SetRunnerApplication

-`func (o *CommonsRunnerInstanceAllocationDetails) SetRunnerApplicationDetails(v map[string]interface{})`
+`func (o *CommonsRunnerInstanceAllocationDetails) SetRunnerApplication(v string)`

-SetRunnerApplicationDetails sets RunnerApplicationDetails field to given value.
+SetRunnerApplication sets RunnerApplication field to given value.

-### HasRunnerApplicationDetails
+### HasRunnerApplication

-`func (o *CommonsRunnerInstanceAllocationDetails) HasRunnerApplicationDetails() bool`
+`func (o *CommonsRunnerInstanceAllocationDetails) HasRunnerApplication() bool`

-HasRunnerApplicationDetails returns a boolean if a field has been set.
+HasRunnerApplication returns a boolean if a field has been set.

 ### GetRunnerInstance